History of The Ringling

-Interim director Marshall Rousseau, a longtime Ringling supporter, oversaw The Ringling after Wetenhall’s departure and was instrumental in the 2011 hiring of Steven High, who had been serving as the Director and CEO of the Telfair Museums in Savannah, Georgia.
+Interim director Marshall Rousseau, a longtime Ringling supporter, oversaw The Ringling after Wetenhall’s departure and was instrumental in the 2011 hiring of Steven High.

 High is committed to expanding the range of Museum offerings by introducing audiences to those emerging talents in the international arts community who are defining current trends in contemporary art.
 Under his leadership, Joseph’s Coat, a Skyspace by modern master James Turrell, became part of the Museum’s permanent collection.
 High has also overseen the mounting of Paolo Veronese, the first major exhibition of the renaissance artist in over 20 years and the first artist that John Ringling acquired.

 To the delight of all, the Tibbals Learning Center has since expanded with the opening of its interactive family galleries, inviting all to experience the excitement of a day at the circus while preserving the legacy of the Museum’s founder and circus king, John Ringling.

-In December of 2013 ground was broken on a new building that will house the center for Asian art, a dynamic new extension of the Museum of Art that will support teaching and research on Asian art and culture.
-Scheduled for opening in 2016, the center for Asian art will provide educational opportunities for students and scholars from around the world and enable the public to better understand and appreciate Asian history and society through exhibitions, programs, and publications.
+In 2016, the center for Asian art opened.
+The Center will enable the public to better understand and appreciate Asian history and society through exhibitions, programs, and publications.
 It will help to make the Museum an emerging center for Asian Art studies in the U.S.